open-telemetry/opentelemetry.io/content/en/docs/concepts/distributions.md

 ## Who would create a distribution?

 Anyone could create a distribution.
 Today, several [vendors](/ecosystem/vendors/) offer distributions.
-In addition, end-users may consider creating a distribution if they wish to use components in the [Registry](/ecosystem/registry/) that are not upstreamed to the OpenTelemetry project.
+In addition, end users may consider creating a distribution if they wish to use components in the [Registry](/ecosystem/registry/) that are not upstreamed to the OpenTelemetry project.